-Held each year in the first week of school in August, the Back to School Picnic provides an opportunity to meet and welcome new parents, old friends and faculty, staff and Board members.
+Held each year within the first few week of September, the Back to School Picnic provides an opportunity to meet and welcome new parents, old friends and faculty, staff and Board members.

 The Rose Ceremony